Speeding Car Accidents

 - Don’t think they will get caught

 In many cases, they return home safely and don’t get caught.
-This reinforces the erroneous belief that speeding is safe.
+This reinforces the erroneous belief in Fort Lauderdale and elsewhere that speeding is safe.

 In another recent NHTSA survey on speeding attitudes and behavior, 1 in 5 drivers conceded, “I try to get to where I am going as fast as I can.”
 This is despite the fact that half of all motorists reported speeding as a serious problem on our nation’s roads and more than 90 percent agreed everyone should obey speed limits because it’s the law.Where is the Danger?